KapkapAC/TP2_Docker/README.md

 To access all the features, you need to have a private key and a public key available by subscribing on Binance.

-Whitout keys you can't acces to User Data and trades(buy/sell).
+Whithout keys you can't acces to User Data and trades(buy/sell) but you have access to public data.

 --------------------------------